 Opium side effects are mostly mild, but can be dangerous when abused in high doses.
 The most common side effects include confusion, constipation, and relaxation.

-Other side effects of Opium abuse include:
+Other side effects of opium abuse include:

 - nausea or vomiting

-- small pupils
+- tiny pupils

 - reduced sex drive